sansicoin/educoin_v2/doc/README.md

 Setup
 ---------------------
-You need the Qt4 run-time libraries to run Educoin-Qt.
+You need the Qt4 run-time libraries to run EducoinV-Qt.
 On Debian or Ubuntu:
 	`sudo apt-get install libqtgui4`

 Unpack the files into a directory and run:

-- bin/32/educoin-qt (GUI, 32-bit)
+- bin/32/educoinv-qt (GUI, 32-bit)
-- bin/32/educoind (headless, 32-bit)
+- bin/32/educoinvd (headless, 32-bit)
-- bin/64/educoin-qt (GUI, 64-bit)
+- bin/64/educoinv-qt (GUI, 64-bit)
-- bin/64/educoind (headless, 64-bit)
+- bin/64/educoinvd (headless, 64-bit)

-See the documentation at the [Educoin Wiki](http://educoin.info) for help and more information.
+See the documentation at the [EducoinV Wiki](http://educoinv.info) for help and more information.